andrelkj/yodapp/README.md

 ```
 Wait For Elements State     css=.toast div >> text="Usuário cadastrado com sucesso!"    visible     5
 ```

+### Invalid email validation
+Considering that the only change between the successful and failed validation is the displayed message from the toaster, we'll use the same elements, just copy and pasting from the successful validation scenario, and then change just the necessary elements.

 ---
 ## Locators - Finding elements